mooahmad/prestaconcept.github.io/presta-cms-media/index.md

 For a ready to use demonstration of PrestaCMS you should check the [prestacms-sandox available on github][7].

-This bundles adds a the following block type to your project :
+This bundles adds the following block type to your project :

 -   Media Simple
 -   Media Advanced